This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 If you want to follow the code in the same order Eyeling “thinks”, read:

-lib/prelude.js — the AST (terms, triples, rules), namespaces, prefix handling.lib/lexer.js — N3/Turtle-ish tokenization.lib/parser.js — parsing tokens into triples, formulas, and rules.lib/rules.js — small rule “compiler passes” (blank lifting, constraint delaying).lib/engine.js — the core engine:
+lib/prelude.js — the AST (terms, triples, rules), namespaces, prefix handling.lib/lexer.js — N3/Turtle-ish tokenization.lib/parser.js — parsing tokens into triples, formulas, and rules.lib/rules.js — small rule helpers (rule-local blank lifting and rule utilities).lib/engine.js — the core inference engine:

 text → tokens → AST (facts + rules) → engine → derived facts → printer